Pricey Mistakes, Public Demands and Transparency Issues Color San Jose’s Google Negotiations

 But cities hesitate to ask too much, Robinson says.
 The fact remains, local officials have to woo global corporations that have the ability to take their business elsewhere, which puts cities and states in competition with one another to lower taxes and standards.
 It’s a reality that leaves little room for public demands, she laments.

-At a forum hosted last week by a coalition of community groups called Silicon Valley Rising to discuss the Google project, many attendees expressed anxiety that urban policy no longer attempts to shape economic growth so much as hew to the market in search of the greatest returns.
+At a forum hosted last week by a coalition of community groups called Silicon Valley Rising to discuss the Google project, many attendees expressed anxiety that urban policy no longer attempts to shape economic growth so much as to hew to the market in search of the greatest returns.

-In breakout discussions at the Washington Community Center, they plotted how to advocate for the public’s interest in a system that turns cities into entrepreneurial ventures, landowners into power brokers and in which the working poor, renters, small businesses and ethnic minorities tend to lose out.
+They talked about how cities starved of tax revenue have increasingly come to rely on corporate philanthropy, which, without enough pressure from constituents, can preclude democratic process.
+In breakout discussions at the Washington Community Center, they plotted how to advocate for the public’s interest in a system that turns cities into entrepreneurial ventures and in which the working poor, renters, small businesses and ethnic minorities tend to lose out.

 Debra Watkins, founder and director of the California Alliance of African American Educators, told the people at her table that she’s skeptical of Google’s ability to spur equitable growth, considering the company’s overwhelmingly white workforce and its reliance on a low-wage subcontracting class disproportionately staffed by people of color.
 If the community had these discussions when she and her husband came to the region 40 years ago, she said, perhaps Silicon Valley’s present inequalities would be less pronounced and discussions about future growth would be less fraught.